Thrivecore

 6. Do 8-10 reps of 3 sets.

-1. Stand straight and hold a chair or a wall for support.
+1. Stand up straight with your back straight and hold on to a chair or a wall for support.

 2. Keep your tights parallel.